liteworldz/AdversariallyRobustDistillation/README.md

 pip install labml-helpers
 ```

-# Training Flags (loss ['paper': original paper loss, 'method': new method loss without a teacher]), you can also set other parameters like alpha, temperature, output folder and so on.
+## Training Flags (loss ['paper': original paper loss, 'method': new method loss without a teacher]), you can also set other parameters here like alpha, temperature, output folder and so on.
 ```
 python main.py --loss paper --alpha 0.9
 ```

-# Testing your network with PGD or AUTO attacks
+## Testing your network with PGD or AUTO attacks
 ```
 python test.py --filename 'you_file_name' --attack PGD
 ```